MarcosEquizaGasco/grades-etl-pipeline/README.md

-# 4300project
+# ETL Pipeline to Process Student Grades

+## Function

+This project creates an ETL pipeline using AWS compute and storage services to process student grades.
+It is composed of an front-end UI, where the user can access student grades, as well as input new ones.
+The students' overall grades get updated as new additions are made to the databse through the UI.
+The main goals of the project are to implement a pipeline with real-time input and visibility into studnet grades, automated back-end processing with minimal infrastructure, and having a clean, user-friendyl front-end for both grading and viewing.

+## Pipeline Overview

+- String/integer input from user in UI --> stored as JSON in S3 bucket
+- S3 upload triggers Lambda to calculate grade (based on points scored and type of assignment) --> stored in RDS
+- Second Lambda triggered to calculate course average --> stored in S3 as CSV
+- Display data in table format in UI (Streamlit dashboard)

 ## Files

 ### `app.py`

-This is our main file and has ll our code for running both the input and output end of our project.
+This is our main file and has our code for running both the input and output end of our project.
 You can run it locally typing `streamlit run app.py` in terminal.

 ### `src/s3_uploader.py`